Ashford University Catalog

 ^ Quantitative Reasoning Core Competency requirement must be met before taking these courses.

-Major courses will be offered at the Clinton, Iowa campus.
+Major courses will be offered at the Clinton, Iowa Center.

-Elective Courses Offered at the Clinton, Iowa campus (18 credits)
+Elective Courses Offered at the Clinton, Iowa Center (18 credits)

 Transfer Concentration Option